 This course provides an opportunity for learners to plan a field project for an academic, workplace or other professional or community setting.
 Learners will find a location, propose a topic, develop a strategy for implementation and finalize the project plan.
 Examples could include developing and delivering a session or webinar on a specific open education practice for a specific setting, writing, and presenting a draft policy framework to a committee or other leadership entity, developing an open pedagogy guide for teachers, or proposing a draft micro- credential process for professional certification in an industry of relevance the learners' work or interest.

-Module 1 - Planning the Field Project
+Topic 1 - Planning the Field Project

-Module 2 - Operationalizing the Project
+Topic 2 - Operationalizing the Project

-Module 3 - Implementing the Project
+Topic 3 - Implementing the Project

 Open Education Research Project (OPEN-9900)